 Can I put a shower steamer in the bath?

 Sure, if you want to!

 Can I use a bath bomb as a shower steamer?

 Yes, a bath bomb can double as a shower steamer in a pinch.
 But because they’re so big, you may want to break yours into smaller pieces first, so it will not roll away or dissolve entirely during your shower.

 Ready to DIY?
 Here are 7 Recipes to Try!

 De-Stress Aromatherapy Shower Tablets

-Lavender and chamomile both offer calming, soothing benefits—perfect when you need to de-stress after a long day.
-These tablets are super easy and inexpensive to make – you only need baking soda, essential oils, dried lavender and chamomile.
+Lavender [source] and chamomile [source] both offer calming, soothing benefits—perfect when you need to de-stress after a long day.
+These tablets are super easy and inexpensive to make: you only need baking soda, essential oils, and dried lavender and chamomile.